 In order to provide additional support to developers and their consultants we offer a pre-application advice service for all scales of development.
 We offer several forms of advice including:

-- Written advice only - Most suited to developers who have already advanced quite far with their drainage strategies and are looking for a review of their proposals.
+- Written advice only - most suited to developers who have already advanced quite far with their drainage strategies and are looking for a review of their proposals.

 The pre-application advice service is structure to provide ‘in principle’ feedback on proposals as well as more detailed discussions and negotiations on a scheme prior to formal submission of a planning application.

 If you wish to take up our pre-application service please complete the online application form below (where full details of the charges are provided).
+For the free telephone advice service, please email [email protected] to book your time slot, using the email subject header 'free telephone advice service'.

 Sustainable Drainage Systems (SuDS)